 I head to bed, change into yoga pants and a t-shirt and wrap my hair into a stereotypical “mom bun.”
 As I stood at the bathroom sink, preparing to wash my face, I took a glance in the mirror.

 For a second I see my mother.
 You can imagine the shock and horror.
 Naw…kidding mom.
 Kid-ding.

 BUT my tired eyes did motivate me to take the wrinkle cream out of the cabinet and apply a few dabs around the eyes.
 A little wrinkle cream never hurt anybody.

-I finally flop into bed like 3,000 pounds of bricks.
+I finally flopped into bed like 3,000 pounds of bricks.
 I curl up on my side and prepare to enter dreamland.

-I toss.
-And turn.
-And I just can’t fall asleep.
+I can’t fall asleep.
 I mean, times a wastin’ right?
-The hours that I have left to sleep before the sun rises or my child wakes up in the middle of the night are just ticking by.
+The hours that I have left to sleep before the sun rises or one of my kids wakes up in the middle of the night are ticking by.
 I’m exhausted, and yet, my mind just keeps going.

 It’s called the 4-7-8 sleep technique from Dr. Andrew Weil.
 Some people claim you can fall asleep in under one minute if you use it correctly and practice over a period of weeks.

 Under one minute?
 I thought this had to be a joke!

 Exhale completely.
 Then inhale for a count of 4.
 Then hold your breath for a count of 7.
 Then exhale for a count of 8.
 Repeat for 4 cycles.

 Dr. Weil recommends that you do this breathing exercise at least twice per day every day.
 He claims that you might not notice a difference on the first try.
 Hence the practice.